 Things rarely go according to the plan 100% and you will often have to make some adjustments on the fly.

-A plan is often accompanied with some back-up plans as well.
+A plan is often accompanied by some back-up plans as well.

 Let’s say you researched everything — you know the place you are going to photograph, the time of day you want to go, if it’s tourist season, etc.